sindresorhus/meow/readme.md

 - Outputs version when `--version`
 - Outputs description and supplied help text when `--help`
 - Makes unhandled rejected promises [fail loudly](https://github.com/sindresorhus/loud-rejection) instead of the default silent fail
+- Sets the process title to the binary name defined in package.json

 ## Install